 Tesla Motors was once a company that sold solely luxury electric cars, but its founder has set his sights on the creation of a full-throttle home energy solution.
 The company’s expansion into energy storage and solar power has been heralded by the unveiling of a new division: Tesla Energy.

-Tesla has also revealed a standard solar panel product that it will begin producing in 2017 in addition to its solar roof – a black Panasonic solar panel with no mounting apparatus.
+Tesla has also revealed a standard solar panel product that it began producing in 2017 in addition to its solar roof – a black Panasonic solar panel with no mounting apparatus.
 Tesla has launched a calculator that provides estimates for its solar roof and has released the pricing information of $21.85 per square foot.
 To compare the cost of the Tesla solar roof to a traditional solar system, check out our price comparison or checkout the pricing analysis by Consumer Reports.

 Elon Musk, Tesla’s CEO and founder, has long made clear his dream of a complete, unified clean power solution.
 The South African billionaire’s latest business concept sounds an awful lot like a utility: it’s a company that will provide energy to the public.
 However, with Tesla Energy, we’re witnessing the launch of a first-of-its-kind utility that sells a zero carbon distributed energy solution with a shiny, sleek brand to back it up.
 Here’s everything that Tesla Energy represents today and what you should expect from the clean energy behemoth in the future.